Gum Disease Treatment in Singapore

 How do I look after my teeth to prevent having to need treatment for gum disease?

-Besides going to your dentist or periodontist every six months and looking out for the above symptoms, proper home care and oral hygiene is very important.
+Besides going to your dentist or periodontist every six months and looking out for the above symptoms, proper home care and oral hygiene are very important.

 Proper home care involves: